scalamolecule/datomic-client-api-java-scala/README.md

 Using the facade in a live Cloud setting has not yet been tested.
 But since dev-local is equivalent and works fine, Cloud should too.

-Note that this library is not an official release from Datomic and is still under development.
+Note that this library is an independent release not associated with Datomic/Cognitect.

 ## Java/Scala